jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

 - **Include parent series genres** (Genres field only, default: No) - When enabled, episodes will match if either the episode or its parent series has the specified genre.

 These options are useful when series-level metadata is more complete than episode-level metadata, or when you want to match episodes based on series characteristics.

+### Audio Languages Options

+When using the **Audio Languages** field with any audio-capable media type (Movie, Episode, Audio, AudioBook, MusicVideo, Video), you can configure whether to match only the default audio language:

+- **Must be the default language** (default: No) - When enabled, the filter will only match items where the specified language is marked as the default audio track (IsDefault=true).
+This excludes items that merely have additional audio tracks (dubs) in that language.
+When disabled, the filter matches any item with an audio track in the specified language, regardless of whether it's the default track.

+**Example Use Cases:**
+- **French films only**: Use "Audio Languages contains fra" with "Must be the default language" enabled to find films originally produced in French, excluding English films with French dubs.
+- **Any French audio**: Use "Audio Languages contains fra" with "Must be the default language" disabled to find any content with French audio tracks, including dubbed content.

 ### Similar To Options